Michaelangel007/git_tips/README.md

 See [Caching your GitHub password in Git](https://help.github.com/articles/caching-your-github-password-in-git/#platform-linux)

+If you password has changed see [Updating credentials from the OSX Keychain](https://help.github.com/articles/updating-credentials-from-the-osx-keychain/)

+To delete your cached password: `git credential-osxkeychain erase`

 ### Current config

 * Show all current global configs: `git config --global -l`